hans/hans.github.com/_posts/2016-08-16-solving-language.md

 [^4]: A less flashy but really valuable utilitarian result worth mentioning is [Lilt][6], a translation system in which a machine aids a human translator to do fast, high-quality collaborative work.
 [^5]: Interestingly, if both Alexa and Bill have English as a native language, I would guess that phonaesthetic effects would lead Bill to prefer the round object over the long, pointy one.
 That's how I would behave, anyway.
 Don't ask me how to model that.
 [^6]: Importantly, this is more than a linguistic model.
 The facts which Bill exploits are nonlinguistic properties learned from embodied experience.
+[^7]: There is plenty of work on computational pragmatic reasoning and fast concept learning in isolated settings, but I'm not aware of integrated / situated applications.